group-butler/GroupButler/README.md

 Several functions and methods used by multiple plugins and possibly the main script are kept in utilities.lua.
 Refer to that file for documentation.

-Group butler uses dkjson, a pure-Lua JSON parser.
+Group Butler uses dkjson, a pure-Lua JSON parser.
 This is provided with the code and does not need to be downloaded or installed separately.

 * * *

 ##Contributors
-Everybody is free to contribute to otouto and to group butler.
+Everybody is free to contribute to otouto and to Group Butler.

 The creator and maintainer of otouto is [topkecleon](http://github.com/topkecleon).
 He can be contacted via [Telegram](http://telegram.me/topkecleon), [Twitter](http://twitter.com/topkecleon), or [email](mailto:topkecleon@outlook.com).

-The kanger who created group butler is [RememberTheAir](http://github.com/RememberTheAir).
+The kanger who created Group Butler is [RememberTheAir](http://github.com/RememberTheAir).
 You can contact him via [Telegram](http://telegram.me/Rlotar).